The Nighttime Sky Of Spring

 The ring nebula was the result of a massive explosion that occurred thousands of years ago, which in turn created the small circular object, that appear in the field of small telescopes, as a small smoke ring.
 This supernova explosion, was thought to be witnessed by many of ancients at the time, including the ancient Chinese.

 When looking for the lyrid meteor's,most of us observers here on earth will be able to see approximately 15 to 20 fairly bright meteors per hour.
 So its not so much persistence that comes into play here, but patience.
-The Lyrid meteor shower also peaks on Earth Day, which is the 22nd of April.
+The Lyrid meteor shower also peaks on the 22nd of April.
 So to remind you about this event, go outside and plant a tree by day.

 And at night celebrate earth day by observing the Lyrid meteors by night.
 From mid-night until the wee hours of the morning; you will be able to see a spectacular display of meteor type fireworks.